BIM2SIM/bim2sim/docs/source/concepts/sim_settings.md

 (simulation_setting)=
 # Simulation settings
 ## What are simulation settings?
-`bim2sim` uses prescribed settings which define how a specific simulations should be handled.
+`bim2sim` uses prescribed settings which define how a specific simulation should be handled.
 For basic setup we have a [BaseSimSettings](BaseSimSettings), which is extended for the different simulation types (e.g.
 [BuildingSimSettings](BuildingSimSettings)) and this domain simulation type